kevinpt/vhdl-extras/README.txt

    Additional packages of useful functions.

+    *  ddfs.vhdl             A set of functions for implementing Direct Digital Frequency Synthesizers.

     *  glitch_filtering.vhdl A configurable filter for removing spurious transitions from noisy inputs.

+    *  fifo_pkg.vhdl         A set of general purpose single and dual clock domain FIFOs.

+    *  memory_pkg.vhdl       Generic dual ported RAM and synthesizable ROM with file I/O.
 Licensing

    All of the source files distributed as part of VHDL-extras, with one